Colorimetry: tints for visual stress

 - Rapid fatigue and eye rubbing.

-The symptoms of visual stress can be successfully alleviated with precision colour-tinted spectacle lenses and coloured overlays.
-The colour needed to alleviate the symptoms is individual-specific and are determined by our accredited Optometrists using the Intuitive Colorimeter.
+The symptoms of visual stress can, for some people, be alleviated using precision colour-tinted spectacle lenses and coloured overlays.
+The colour needed to alleviate the symptoms is individual-specific and is determined by our accredited Optometrists using the Intuitive Colorimeter.

 Relief from Visual Stress - Coloured Overlay Assessment and Colorimetry

-Step Three – Colorimetry and the prescribing of tinted spectacles
+Step 3 – Colorimetry and the prescribing of tinted spectacles

 Following a positive result from the overlay assessment and home trial we recommend a Colorimetry Assessment, following which tinted spectacles can be prescribed.
 The Intuitive Colorimeter is a specialist instrument that allows text to be viewed under different coloured light sources.
 The hue (colour), saturation (density of colour) and brightness are altered in tiny increments until the precise shade is found that best minimises or eliminates the patient’s symptoms.
 Tinted spectacles allow the colour to be accurately specified to the individual's needs and so are more effective than coloured overlays.
-Tinted spectacles also more convenient and can be used to reduce visual stress from other sources such as white boards and computer screens.
+Tinted spectacles are also more convenient to use than the overlay and can also be used when viewing other sources such as white boards and computer screens.